Revisiting Q-ball Interactions with Matters: Matching Conditions of Wave-functions

+The massless solution is given by a linear combination of the spherical Bessel functions.
+Therefore, the outgoing and incoming Dirac fermions are described by the spherical Hankel functions $h_\kappa^{(1)}(x)$ and $h_\kappa^{(2)}(x)$, which behave as $e^{i x}/x$ and $e^{- i x}/x$ at large $x$, respectively.
+We choose the overall coefficients of $P_\kappa$ and $Q_\kappa$ to be convenient for constructing the plain-wave solution in terms of the spinor spherical harmonics.
+Meanwhile, the massive solutions for gluinos and the Majorana fermions inside the Q-ball are described by the modified Bessel function $k_n(x)$ and $i_n(x)$, respectively.
+See Eqs.~\eqref{eq:PQ_A} to \eqref{eq:PQ_F} for the explicit expressions of $P_\kappa$ and $Q_\kappa$.

-As with the previous section, we match the wave functions at the boundary of the Q-ball located at $r = R$.
+We match the wave functions at the boundary of the Q-ball located at $r = R$.
 We assume that the quarks are massless and that the mass of the other fermions is larger than the energy of the incoming quark.
-When the energy of the incoming quark is large such that $E R \gg 1$ and the gluino mass and the field value is sufficiently large such that $M R \gg 1$, we obtain $D_\kappa = 0$ and
+We consider the case where the incoming quark has a left-handed chirality (with $m=-1/2$).
+The wave functions with the definite chirality are given by \cref{eq:wf_chirality}.
+The matching conditions for upper and lower two-components of the gluino wave function (\ref{eq:mc_3d_gluino}) read, respectively,